MicrosoftDocs/cpp-docs/docs/standard-library/ranges.md

 A view adaptor produces a view over a range.
 The range being viewed remains unchanged.
 A view doesn't own any elements.
 It allows you to iterate over the underlying range using customized behavior that you specify.

-In the example above, the first view acts like an iterator that only provides the elements of `input` that are divisible by three.
-The other view acts like an iterator that takes the elements divisible by three, and provides the element's square.
+In the example above, the first view provides the elements of `input` that are divisible by three.
+The other view takes the elements divisible by three, and provides the element's square.

 The `<ranges>` library provides many kinds of view adaptors.
 Besides the filter and transform views, there are views that take or skip the first N elements of a range, reverse the order of a range, join ranges, skip elements of a range until a condition is met, transform the elements of a range, and more.

 ## Range adaptors

-A range adaptor produces a new range from an existing range.
-The new range uses customized behavior specified by the range adaptor to provide the elements.
+A range adaptor produces a new range from an existing range and transforms how its elements are accessed.
 For example, a range adaptor might take a range and produce a new one that presents the elements from the original range in reverse order.
 Views, discussed earlier, are a common kind of range adaptor.

 Range adaptors produce lazily evaluated ranges.
 That is, you don't incur the cost of transforming every element in the range--only the ones that you access, and at the time that you access them.